If you are new to Wheels-Alive, welcome! I hope you enjoy exploring our automotive magazine website, and discover aspects of interest to you.

 After years of planning and preparation work, my dream finally came to fruition in 2013.
 (To see why and how the website was conceived, please see my original introduction to the site, by clicking HERE).

-Now, about three years into our journey as I write in December 2015, I’m delighted to say that Wheels-Alive has been very well-received, and that our followers continue to grow in number.
+I’m delighted to say that Wheels-Alive has been very well-received, and that our followers continue to grow in number.
 I’m grateful for all the positive messages and kind words received from enthusiastic readers/viewers.

 I do hope that you will enjoy travelling into the future with Wheels-Alive; so sit back, fasten your seat belt and let’s go!